1-Pankaj/Online-Examination-Project/README.md

 Online Examination application for android made with firebase realtime database and firebase authentication.
 Java is used for development of this application.

+Key Features :
+1. Authenticate yourself with implemented firebase authentication.
+2. Check availability of tests in real time.
+3. Clean and interactive User Interface.
+4. Interactive points system.

+[Notes]
+This is one of my first works so obviously it has some flaws and sometimes major issues in application.
+This application won't be updated anymore but i will be working on newer projects.